What to Expect From a Barrier-First Skincare Routine

-Rule of thumb: commit to a new product for 6–12 weeks (unless irritation occurs), introduce one change at a time, and keep a simple AM/PM rhythm.
+Commit to a new product for 6–12 weeks, introduce one change at a time, and maintain a simple, consistent AM/PM rhythm.

 -